-One of the fundamental laws of he universe is that energy is neither created nor destroyed -- it only changes forms.
+One of the fundamental laws of the universe is that energy is neither created nor destroyed -- it only changes forms.
 Consequently, many formulas for energy exist.
 In order to understand how these formulas are expressions of the same thing, it's important to first understand what physicists mean when they talk about energy.
-It's a notion that has its roots in the concepts of classical physics as elucidated by Sir Isaac Newton.
+It's a notion rooted in the concepts of classical physics as elucidated by Sir Isaac Newton.

 Force and Work

 Newton's three laws of motion form the basis for classical physics.
 The first law defines force as that which causes motion, and the second law relates the force acting on an object to the acceleration it undergoes.
-If a force (F) accelerates a body through a distance (d), it does an amount of work (W) equal to the force multiplied by the distance times a factor that accounts for the angle between them (theta).
-As a mathematical expression, this means W = F•d•(the cosine of theta).
+If a force (F) accelerates a body through a distance (d), it does an amount of work (W) equal to the force multiplied by the distance times a factor that accounts for the angle between them (θ, the Greek letter theta).
+As a mathematical expression, this means W = F×d×(cos(θ)).
 The metric units for force are newtons, those for distance are meters and those for work are newton-meters, or joules.
 Energy is the capacity for doing work, and it is also expressed in joules.

 Kinetic and Potential Energy

 An object in motion possesses its energy of movement, which is equivalent to the work that would be required to bring it to rest.
 This is called its kinetic energy, and it is dependent on the square of the object's velocity (v) as well as one half of its mass (m).
 Mathematically, this is expressed as E(k) = (.5)×m×v2.
 An object at rest in Earth's gravitational field possesses potential energy by virtue of its altitude; if it were to fall freely, it would gain kinetic energy equal to this potential energy.
 Potential energy is dependent on the object's mass, its height (h) and the acceleration due to gravity (g).
 Mathematically, this is E(p) = m•h•g.